51Degrees/specifications/pipeline-specification/features/access-to-results.md

 Where string keys are used, the following rules apply:

-- Strings should only contain alphanumeric characters, full stop or hyphen.
+- Strings SHOULD only contain alphanumeric characters, full stop or hyphen.
 - Some 51Degrees Properties also use the ‘/’ character.
 No new Properties will be added with this character, but it will need to be accommodated.
-- Lower-case is preferred but not required.
+- Lower-case SHOULD be used.
 - String comparisons MUST be case insensitive.

 ## Accessing results